matthewmueller/events/Readme.md

 # events

 Stand-alone event bindings, based on how Backbone's views handle events.
+Without the jQuery.

+Unlike some of the other component event libraries, this library combines event binding and event delegation.

 ## Installation